MorphoCloud/MorphoCloudInstances/README.md

 3. You have a github account;
 4. You have an ORCID with a public profile;

+## Ready to give a try?
+Go to https://github.com/MorphoCloud/MorphoCloudInstances/issues/new/choose, click **Get Started** and fill in the issue template.

 ### FUNDING ACKNOWLEDGEMENT

 MorphoCloud services, including MorphoCloud OnDemand Instances, are supported by